MODEL CARD: CLAUDE-OPUS-4

 Strengths

-• The model excels in providing comprehensive, highly detailed, and actionable responses for multi-step administrative processes, as evidenced by its top performance in tasks like California Public-Sector Task Benchmark's DMV registration renewal and LLC formation prompts.
+• It shows exceptional ability in handling complex administrative processes and providing detailed, multi-step instructions, as evidenced by its strong performance in tasks like California Public-Sector Task Benchmark (e.g., DMV registration renewal and LLC formation).

 Areas for Improvement